-not kill.
-Have I harmed another through physical. verbal or emotional means, including gossip or manipulation
+5 You shall not kill.
+Have I harmed another through physical, verbal or emotional means. including gossip or manipulation of any kind?

 Step 5 The priest will assign you a penance and perhaps offer a word of advice/encouragement.

 6 You shall not commit adultery.
 Have I respected the physical and sexual dignity of others and of myself?